-- Addition: Program income may be added to the Federal award by the Federal agency and the non-Federal entity.
-The program income must be used for the purposes and under the conditions of the Federal award.
-See 2 CFR § 200.307(e)(2). - Cost sharing or matching: Program income may be used to meet the cost sharing or matching requirement of the Federal award.
-The amount of the Federal award remains the same.
-See 2 CFR § 200.307(e)(3). - Deduction: Ordinarily, program income must be deducted from total allowable costs to determine the net allowable costs.
-Program income must be used for current costs unless the Federal awarding agency authorizes otherwise.
-Program income that the non-Federal entity did not anticipate at the time of the Federal award must be used to reduce the Federal award and non-Federal entity contributions rather than to increase the funds committed to the project.
-See 2 CFR § 200.307(e)(1).
+Method Description Conditions/Requirements Addition Program income is added to the federal award to increase the total project funding.
+Must be used for purposes and under the conditions of the federal award.
+See 2 CFR § 200.307(e)(2) 28 .
+Cost Sharing or Matching Program income may be used to meet the cost-sharing or matching requirements of the federal award.
+Program income can offset federal funds needed for matching; the total federal award amount remains the same.
+See 2 CFR § 200.307(e)(3) 29 .
+Deduction Program income is deducted from the total allowable project costs to determine the net allowable costs, effectively reducing the federal award.
+Used for current costs unless otherwise authorized; must reduce federal funds rather than increase project funds.
+Unanticipated income must also reduce the federal award.
+See 2 CFR § 200.307(e)(1) 30 .

-Recipients must report program income semi-annually on Form SF-425, Federal Financial Report.
-How program income is reported on the SF-425 depends upon whether the recipient uses the Additive, Cost-Sharing, or Deductive Method for utilizing program income.
+Recipients must report program income semi-annually on the FFR (SF-425).
+How program income is reported on the SF-425 depends upon whether the Recipient uses the Additive, Cost-Sharing, or Deductive Method for utilizing program income.